Welcome to Chalfont St Peter

 Ralph Sampson BVSc MRCVS [OV]

-Ralph graduated from Bristol and initially worked in a mixed practice in Somerset before joining us in 2005.
+Ralph graduated from Bristol in 2001 and joined the practice in 2005.
 Ralph is an Official Veterinarian [OV] which means that he is authorised to issue pet passports and complete export health certificates.
-At home, Ralph is kept busy with two young children and a vegetable patch that attracts weeds and slugs!
-He has two ginger cats, Indy and Jonesy.
+Ralph is kept busy at home with his two children, Labrador (Betsy) and three cats (Indy, Jonesy and Albi).
+He enjoys long-distance trail running.

 Suzanne Whight BVSc MRCVS [OV]